FRITZ!Box 7360 Service - Knowledge Base

 In the case of integrated systems such as the FRITZ!Box, the highest possible throughput when accessing a USB storage device is lower than that of Windows computers, for example.
 This is due to its architecture and is influenced by

-- software or communications protocols (FTP, USB remote connection) being used.
+- software or communications protocols (SMB, FTP, USB remote connection) being used.

-- architecture and file system on the USB storage device (NTFS, FAT/FAT32, ext2).
+- architecture of and file system on the USB storage device (NTFS, FAT/FAT32, ext2).

 Note:NTFS is a file system from Microsoft that was specially developed for use with Windows operating systems.
 The implementation of NTFS support by the Linux-based FRITZ!OS is technically sophisticated, which means that access via NTFS is slower than with other file systems.